FionaYuY/Generative-AI-with-Large-Language-Models_notes/Week2_1.md

    - a successor to GLUE
    - consists of a series of tasks such as multi-sentence reasoning, reading comprehension.
 5. Both GLUE and SuperGLUE have leaderboards that can be used to compare and contrast evaluated models.
 6. As models get larger, their performance on benchmarks start to match human ability on specific tasks.
-But there are not performing at human level at tasks in general. -> There is an arms racebetween the emergent properties of LLMs, and the benchmarks that aim to measure them.
+But there are not performing at human level at tasks in general. -> There is an arms race between the emergent properties of LLMs, and the benchmarks that aim to measure them.
 7. MMLU (Massive Multitask Language Understanding) is designed for modern LLMs.
    - Models are tested on elementary mathematics, US history, computer science, law, and more -> tasks that extend way beyond basic language understanding
 8. BIG-bench
-   -consists of 204 tasks, ranging through linguistics, childhood development, math, common sense reasoning, biology, physics, social bias, software development and more.
+   - consists of 204 tasks, ranging through linguistics, childhood development, math, common sense reasoning, biology, physics, social bias, software development and more.
    - BIG-bench comes in three different sizes, and part of the reason for this is to keep costs achievable, as running these large benchmarks can incur large inference costs.
 9. HELM (Holistic Evaluation of Language Models)
     - Aims to improve the transparency of models, and to offer guidance on which models perform well for specific tasks.